nazimboudeffa/awesome-crypto/README.md

 The problem is that it's very difficult to keep a wallet live and I use to miss the codes, only binance is a good place

+Also the problem with many sites is the amount of DOGE that must have to be able to retreive it

 ## Shitty cryptos

 - Doge official and fake